Newton Abbot: The railway

 The South Devon railway reached Newton Abbot in 1846 and changed it from simply a market town with associated trades (leather and wool) into an industrial base.
 The South Devon Railway Company opened the station on 30 December 1846.
 A branch to Torquay was added on 18 December 1848, with one to Moretonhampstead on 26 June 1866, although the latter has since closed to passengers.
 Isambard Kingdom Brunel used the Teignmouth/Newton Abbot section to experiment with his atmospheric railway.
 The experiment failed, but the remains of Brunel's pumping house survive at Starcross and the old Dairy Crest milk processing factory in Totnes.

-In 1876, the Great Western Railway bought up the railways and developed the repair and maintenance sheds into a substantial works that employed over 600 people to start with and by 1930 over 1,000 men.
+In 1876, the Great Western Railway bought up the railways and developed the repair and maintenance sheds into a substantial works.
 Extensive sidings were also built making a large marshalling yard.
 The present station was rebuilt to its current form in 1927 to designs by Chief GWR Architect P. E. Culverhouse.
 The large clock was a gift from the people of the town.

-During the late 1980s, the number of passengers platforms was reduced from around nine down to five, only three of which still see use by scheduled trains.
-The remaining platforms were shortened on the southern side and the number of lines reduced to make way for a new station car park.
+During the late 1980s, the number of passenger platforms was reduced from around nine down to five, and only three of these are still used for scheduled trains.
+The remaining platforms were shortened on the southern side and the number of tracks reduced to make way for a new station car park.
 The South Devon Railway Engineering works was decommissioned and replaced by Brunel Industrial Estate.
 Of the two buildings that survived into the 21st century, only one remains intact, as the old sheds burned down on 21 October 2018.

 Many other industries were set up beside the railway station, including a timber yard, iron and brass foundries, and an engineering works.
 Newton Abbot power station was built adjacent to the line on the Moretonhampstead branch.
 The town's population increased from 1,623 in 1801 to 12,518 by 1901.
-Terraced streets were built to house the workers and attractive villas sprang up around the town for the wealthier.
+Terraced streets were built to house the workers, and attractive villas sprang up around the town for the wealthier.